 The home was well managed.
 The provider, manager and staff promoted a positive culture in the home.
 People and relatives were complimentary about the home and care people received.
-The provider had an effective quality assurance process in place which included regular audits.
-People, relatives and staff were regularly consulted about the quality of the service through regular communication, surveys, meetings and reviews.
+The provider had an effective quality assurance process in place, including regular audits.
+People, relatives and staff were regularly consulted about the quality of the service through communications in the form of surveys, meetings and reviews.
+The provider, manager and staff worked in partnership with other health professionals to achieve positive outcomes for people.